Eemeliri/soulgold/docs/src/guides/legendaries.md

 Found in the Dream Garden, accessible from Tohjo Falls after obtaining Rock Climb.

+#### Arceus

+Reward from Oak in Radio Tower 2F for completing the Pokédex.
+Requires having caught all 615 non-legendary/non-mythical Pokémon.

 #### Victini

 After becoming Champion, speak with the old woman in the Kitakami Border house and defeat every Gym Leader rematch.